passiv/snaptrade-node-sdk/docs/trading-endpoints.md

 const ordersHistory = async () => {
   const orders = await snapTrade.fetchOrdersHistory(
     {
-      userId: "USER_ID",
+      userId: 'USER_ID',
-      userSecret: "USER_SECRET",
+      userSecret: 'USER_SECRET',
     },
-    "accountId",
+    'accountId',
     {
-      status: "all" | "open" | "executed", // defaults to all if not passed in
+      status: 'all' | 'open' | 'executed', // defaults to all if not passed in
       days: 90, // defaults to 90 if not passed in
     }
   );